morrisonwolozin/site-358highstreet/README.md

 This site, https://358highstreet.com, describes the "deep energy retrofit" / renovation of a residential duplex in Belfast, ME.
+Check out the forthcoming (by 7/1/26)  solar PV page to see how the PV system is generating.